ChatterlyOSE/chatterly-plugin-newsignin/README.md

 # chatterly advanced sign in plugin

-Chatterly Sign In Plugin, designed for use with the Modtools plugins.
+Chatterly Advanced Sign In Plugin

 This plugin is completely backwards-compatible with reddit OSS.

+This plugin introduces a brand new look for myChatt(and all variants) by adding three new login endpoints, /auth/signup, /auth/signin, and /auth/recovery.
+It also disables the pre-existing login and registration pages.

 ## installation